datawizz/Firestream/README.md

 ### Node Middleware

-Kafka is great for internal communication between microservices but it is not ideal for clients to connect to directly due to the need to secure it and scale it 1-1 with the clients that are connected.
-Instead a middleware service is implemented which reads the events from Kafka and publishes the events one by one to all connected websocket clients.
-Events from Kakfa are read and added to a queue.
+Kafka is great for internal communication between microservices but it is not ideal for clients to connect to directly due to the need to secure it and scale it with the number of clients that are connected.
+Instead a middleware service is implemented in Node.js which reads the events from Kafka and publishes the most recent events to all connected websocket clients.
+Events from Kakfa are read and added to a queue for the life of the pod.
 Asynchronously the queue is read and sent to all connected websocket clients.

+The Middleware is also responsible for sending a ping-pong request every 5 seconds to each connected client ensuring they are still there and listening.
+This service also handles client disconnection and reconnection ensuring a smooth experience.

 ### Plotly Dashboard

 Plotly is a powerful library for data visualization and provides bindings in Python to make a Data Scientist's life easier.
 But in the realm of quickly updating dashboards the Python layer is simply too slow.

 Implemented here is the Plotly JS library rendered client side using NextJS and React.
-The single page application subscribes to the Websocket connection provided by the middleware and updates events every 100 milliseconds.
+The somewhat heavy single page application subscribes to the Websocket connection provided by the middleware and updates events every 100 milliseconds.

 The dashboard is available at localhost:3000